Calvin-Hobbes17/Steel-Ridge-Standard-Work/docs/design/design-standards/design-cannon.md

 # Design Cannon

-This is a list of parts we use and notes about them.
+This is a list of the prefered parts used by Steel Ridge and notes about them.

 | Category      | Part(s)                     | Vendor | Model with:              | Notes                                          |
 | :------------ | :-------------------------- | :----- | :----------------------- | :--------------------------------------------- |